 Whether my peers will heed my call to stop using titles that are now disconnected with their past, and there’s no proof that any of us was ever part of this past as I’ve already explained, I leave to their conscience.
 For my part, all I can do is inform them about how stupid they sound when they poke fun of people who are really their equals.

-There are no ‘Jats’, ‘Raje’, ‘Sardars’, ‘Malks’, ‘Ghakkar’, ‘Kashmiris’, ‘Bhats’, ‘Bains’, ‘Gujjar’, ‘Tarkans’, ‘Lohars’, ‘Mochis’, ‘Darzis’ or ‘Musallis’ anymore.
+There are no ‘Jats’, ‘Rajeh’, ‘Sardars’, ‘Malks’, ‘Ghakkar’, ‘Kashmiris’ (self-styled caste-Kashmiris), ‘Awan’, ‘Bhats’, ‘Bains’, ‘Arain’, ‘Gujjar’, ‘Tarkans’, ‘Lohars’, ‘Mochis’, ‘Darzis’ or ‘Musallis’ anymore.
 The old system of social stratification, greatly exaggerated by British colonial ethnologists to their own strategic and material advantage I’m keen to re-iterate, has long passed.
 The corresponding titles and backgrounds are thus throwbacks for a people who should now identify on the basis of their new social and political experiences.
-We are all equals and our life stories, and the struggles and ordeals of our forebears, connect us with our shared humanity.
+To repeat a long-accepted fact courtesy of observers who have not forgotten the evils of Nazi race science or Apartheid South Africa, we are all equals and our life stories, and the struggles and ordeals of our forebears, connect us with our shared humanity.

-It is this aspect of our shared past we should be celebrating in the UK, to make sense of the timeline that resulted in many of our forebears becoming a settled community here.
+It is this aspect of our shared past we should be celebrating in the UK, in common with traditionally dispossessed people across the world, to make sense of the timeline that resulted in many of our forebears becoming a settled community here.

 And so, let me illustrate the absurdity of such a situation in closing.

 I recall an incident in my youth between two individuals arguing about their caste-backgrounds.
-The one presented himself as a ‘Raja’ whilst the other puffed his chest out as a ‘Jat’.
-The Raja stated that his caste was the ‘higher’ as Rajputs are higher than Jats and in previous centuries his ancestors were ‘Kings’!
-The exchange got incredibly heated when the ‘Jat’ accused the ‘Raja’ of being a ‘Pittoo’ (‘stooge’) of the ‘British’.
+The one presented himself as a ‘Rajah’ whilst the other puffed his chest out as a ‘Jat’.
+The Rajah stated that his caste was the ‘higher’ as Rajputs are higher than Jats and in previous centuries his ancestors were ‘Kings’!
+The exchange got incredibly heated when the ‘Jat’ accused the ‘Rajah’ of being a ‘Pittoo’ (‘stooge’) of the ‘British’.
 This altercation happened some twenty years ago.
 The protagonists were older than me and I had no reason to question what they were saying.
-I only know now how incredibly impressionistic their respective arguments were, not least because the ‘Jat’ had maintained all along a ‘Bhatti’ (Plains) ‘Rajput origin whilst the ‘Raja’ claimed to have come from the Sudhan tribe that has never been considered ‘Rajput’ in the classical definition and imagery of the term.
-The error on the part of the ‘Raja’ was to juxtapose his clan’s (self-styled) ‘title’ ‘Raja‘ with an illusory background (‘Rajput’) and then conflate the two with a history he didn’t quite understand.
+I only know now how incredibly impressionistic their respective arguments were, not least because the ‘Jat’ had maintained all along a ‘Bhatti’ (Plains) ‘Rajput origin whilst the ‘Rajah’ claimed to have come from the Sudhan tribe that has never been considered ‘Rajput’ in the classical definition and imagery of the term.
+He also used the term Sardar, although given the label’s association with ‘Sikhs’ in the mind of our Jat Muslim brother, this may explain why he chose to self-affirm as a ‘Rajah’.
+One can see the actual priorities of the identity labels we conveniently deploy when it suits our interests, even as the past in question is ‘imagined’.
+Moreover, the error on the part of the ‘Rajah’ was to juxtapose his clan’s (self-styled) ‘title’ ‘Rajah‘ with an illusory background (‘Rajput’) and then conflate the two with a history he didn’t quite understand.
 Sudhans have never been ‘Kings’ but tribal leaders in their part of the world, and obviously not every Sudhan is a tribal leader.
-As for the Bhatti ‘Jat’, he wasn’t aware that Bhatis, Jats, Sudhans and all the other ‘martial races’ were admitted into the British Indian Army.
+As for the Bhatti ‘Jat’, otherwise considered Rajput on the Plains of India, he wasn’t aware that Bhatis, Jats, Sudhans and all the other ‘martial races’ were admitted into the British Indian Army.
 It was these groups that inadvertently helped prop up the colonial order without which British rule would have been impossible.
 This is how tribal groups survived, and it had nothing to do with ‘treachery’.
 To hear people make such claims today, only demonstrates how ignorant they are of ‘centuries’ of ‘power-dynamics’ that characterised regional ‘Indian’ polities.
 For instance Muslim Mughal Kings were married to Hindu Rajput Princesses to ensure the loyalty of their feudatories, many of whom were themselves of prestigious backgrounds and had their own private armies.
 Many Mughal Rulers were thus partly descended from Rajputs, a reality that wasn’t lost on them.
 Conversion to different religious faiths within the context of this power-dynamic had never once been based on religious conviction but out of the strategic desire to ‘survive’.
 Numerous defeated Hindu elites became Muslim precisely for this reason.

 Of course, as I’ve tried to argue in this piece, none of us in Britain is a ‘Raja’ or a ‘Chaudhry’.
 We should discard these titles like all the other fanciful titles some of us claim when imagining our past.
 Our heritage is one of dispossession and we should never forget why and how we ended up in the UK to redeem ‘caste titles’ that are in all honesty disconnected from our real experiences.